pelican-plugins/image-process/README.md

 `<img>` will be used as the special `default` source in your transformation definition.

-You can't produce this with pure Markdown and have to resort to raw HTML.
+You can't produce this with pure Markdown and must instead resort to raw HTML.

 In reStructuredText, however, you can also use the `figure` directive to generate a `<picture>`.
-The figure image file will be used as the special `default` source;
-other sources must be added in the the legend section of the `figure` as `image` directives.
+The figure image file will be used as the special `default` source; other sources must be added in the legend section of the `figure` as `image` directives.
 The figure class must be `image-process-` followed by the name of the transformation you wish to apply, while the other images must have two classes:
-`image-process` and the name of the source they provide an image
+`image-process` and the name of the source they provide an image for:
-for:

 ```rst
 .. figure:: /images/pelican.jpg